Quantum theory from questions: The question set

 Therefore, the set of question vectors coincides with the set of vectors that parametrize the Pauli operators $\vec{n}\cdot\vec{\sigma}$, under the identification $\vec{n}=\vec{q}$.
 We have shown in lemma \ref{lem_pauli2} that these vectors are all connected to $\vec{\delta}_{z_1}$ by time evolution and they form a set that is isomorphic to $\ct_N\cdot \vec{q}_{z_1}\simeq\mathbb{CP}^{2^{N}-1}$.
 Accordingly, we obtain an explicit isomorphism between the set of Pauli operators and the question set $\cq_N$ by contracting each question vector $\vec{q}$ (corresponding to some $Q\in\cq_N$) with the matrices $\vec{\sigma}$ in (\ref{pauli}).
-We conclude that $\ct_N$ acts transitively on $\cq_N$ and that $\cq_N$ is isomorphic to the set of Pauli operators and to the set of pure states and therefore also $\cq_N\simeq\mathbb{CP}^{2^{N}-1}$. \end{proof}
+We conclude that $\ct_N$ acts transitively on $\cq_N$ and that $\cq_N$ is isomorphic to the set of Pauli operators.
+Therefore, $\cq_N$ is also isomorphic to the set of pure states such that $\cq_N\simeq\mathbb{CP}^{2^{N}-1}$. \end{proof}